pm4ml/on-premise-deploy/README.md

   - If the above hostnames do not work for you, you need to find out the IP of docker interface (Ex: ``)
 - Start the services using `docker-compose up` by following the first section in this document
 - Send a transfer from TTK by following the section `Sending transfer to core connector simulator acting as payee`
-- The testcase should be successfull and you should get an inbound HTTP request on your core connector implementation.
+- The testcase should be successful and you should get an inbound HTTP request on your core connector implementation.